tiburona/mbamk/README.md

 ### 2. S3 configuration

-If you're not a trusted user, s3 is one aspect of your MBAM setup that needs to be configured with config override.
+If you're not a trusted develepor, s3 is one aspect of your MBAM setup that needs to be configured with config override.
 An example:

     LOCAL: